neurodata/neurodata.io/content/about/agreements.md

 > I commit to maintaining lab diversity.

-Specifically, this includes actively recruiting lab members at all levels, specifically including individuals with various sex, gender, gender identity and expression, age, sexual orientation, marital status, pregnancy,  disability, physical appearance, body size, race, ethnicity, nationality, religion, political views, veteran status, experience or lack of, or other historically and contemporaneously marginalized identities.
+This includes actively recruiting lab members spanning levels, specifically including individuals with various sex, gender, gender identity and expression, age, sexual orientation, marital status, pregnancy,  disability, physical appearance, body size, race, ethnicity, nationality, religion, political views, veteran status, experience or lack of, or other historically and contemporaneously marginalized identities.

-> I commit to modeling the way
+> I commit to modeling the way.

 These means that I will act in a fashion that I believe is in aligment with our commitments, in an effort to provide an example for you for one way that acting in aligment with these commitments can look.
 And, I understand that manifesting these commitments will look different for each person.